 Regardless, our advice is to not begrudge the time you spend evaluating sources.
 It’s one of the most important things to learn in college—the opportunity to evaluate sources is one of the big reasons your professors assign research projects.
 And your future employers will expect you to have learned how to do it.
 For the rest of your professional and personal life, you will be using the critical thinking skills that make choosing the right sources possible.
 So taking the time to learn those skills is a great investment.

 Happily, you’ll also get much faster the more you do it.

 ACTIVITY: Evaluation Basics

 Making Inferences: Good Enough for Your Purpose?

-Sources should always be evaluated relative to your purpos – why you’re looking for information.
-But because there often aren’t clear-cut answers when you evaluate sources, most of the time it is inferences – educated guesses from available clues – that you have to make about whether to use information from particular sources.
+Sources should always be evaluated relative to your purpose – why you’re looking for information.
+But because there often aren’t clear-cut answers when you evaluate sources, much of the time it is inferences – educated guesses from available clues – that you have to make about whether a source is relevant, current, and credible.

 - Information about a personal health problem.